mr-segfault/awesome-static-analysis/README.md

 * [i-Code CNES for Shell](https://github.com/lequal/i-CodeCNES) - An open source static code analysis tool for Shell and Fortran (77 and 90).
 * [shellcheck](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool that gives warnings and suggestions for bash/sh shell scripts

+## HTML

+* [HTML Inspector](https://github.com/philipwalton/html-inspector) - HTML Inspector is a code quality tool to help you and your team write better markup.
+* [HTML Tidy](http://www.html-tidy.org/) - Corrects and cleans up HTML and XML documents by fixing markup errors and upgrading legacy code to modern standards.
+* [HTMLHint](https://github.com/yaniswang/HTMLHint) - A Static Code Analysis Tool for HTML
+* [Polymer-analyzer](https://github.com/Polymer/polymer-analyzer) - A static analysis framework for Web Components.

 ## SQL